RishiGupta12/SerialPundit/drivers/cp210x-silicon-labs/linux/README.md

 ####Building
 ---------------------

+- Prebuilt driver scm_cp210x.ko is provided in repository.

-Build is done using make tool.
+- Build is done using make tool.
 Run build.sh shell script to build this driver.

 ####Installing